amandaghassaei/Fusion360-Scripts/README.md

 ![Animation Example](/docs/animation.gif)

+This script can be configured to save at any image resolution!
 You can optionally add spin to the animation and change various other parameters via a small panel:

 ![Plugin Panel](/docs/panel.png)